hosscine/elp/README.md

 ## Usage

-Now, suppose that we want to customized plot function like below:
+Now, suppose that we want customized plot function like below:
 - `xlim = c(0, 2 * pi)`
 - `xlab = "phase"` (as default)
 - `col = "red"` (as default).